karriereat/php-code-quality/README.md

 ### [FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)

 Currently used for fixing the code.
 Fixes all files in `src` directory.
+Does not implement all PSR2 rules (yet).

 This package is not used for checking (linting), because it can't create XML reports.